 Who likes to be called, “Ass?”
 How disturbing!

 It’s one of the most insulting terms to be associated with no doubt.
 The disparaging baritone rebuke of, “ASS!!!” cannot be empowering.
 Neither the annoyance between two resulting in a derisive response of, “jack-ass!”
 Who wants that memory vibrating through their memory veins?
-What redemptive quality could their ever be for such a characterization or titled animal.
+What redemptive quality could there ever be for such characterization or titled animal?

 The term “ass” of course is used in the bible.
 But, according to the Etymology dictionary, the term comes from the animal termed as the, “beast of burden, Old English assa–the “he-ass,” probably from Old Celtic *as(s)in “donkey,” etc….” which ultimately is from Latin asinus, which is probably of Middle Eastern origin.”

 To the untrained eye a donkey simply looks like a means of transport or a beast created to carry products from one point to another.
 For some in hilarity a donkey is the most common animal to be subjected to bearing the cursing because of it’s stubbornness.
 But once one is cultured about these creatures one realizes the importance of their loyalty and faithfulness to their master.
 One of these species is known as the “onager,” and back in the day any farmer would be wisest to allow one of these to roam freely through their drove of donkeys.
 This onager is one, if left to roam freely will train all the other species to become faithful and loyal animals to their master.
 The key is to allow them freedom to roam.
 Some may call this a “wild ass.”

 The day after Lazarus was resurrected Jesus made His way to Jerusalem.
 The rulers of the day wanted to once again have Lazarus killed because so many were now turning to Jesus for Salvation.
 John 12:12 states,